 You can’t choose which program you are invited to apply for.
 The system will sort profiles based on the information you enter.

 If you decline the invitation, the system will not re-invite you under the next program.
-You will go back to the pool, and if we invite you again, the same order will apply.
+You will go back in the pool, and if we invite you again, the same order will apply.

 As an applicant you need to score a minimum of 67 points out of 100 based on age, education, work experience, language skills, etc. to become eligible to apply under the Federal Skilled Worker Program (FSWP) of Express Entry.